The EIDM Casebook: Issue 3

 Applicants may submit multiple abstracts, though only one abstract per organization will be accepted.
 The NCCMT will consider submissions from individuals, teams or organizations.
 We are interested in stories about EIDM change initiatives in any public health topic area drawn from public health staff, managers, policy makers, researchers or students.
 Authors of selected abstracts will be invited to submit a more fulsome description of their story (3–5 pages), and will be provided with guidelines for completing their submission.
-Editorial assistance will be provided upon request.
-An alternative approach—also upon request—will be to have an NCCMT communications expert interview the author, who will then create a draft of the story for author’s approval.

 Please note that the criteria below are suggestions for what your abstract may focus on; you need not cover every subject area listed below.

-Describe the problem your team faced using clear support.
+Describe the problem your team faced using clear support

 - What is the local, provincial or national significance of this issue?